 d) High cost of production

-17. Which of the following nuclear reactor designs is known for its ability to utilize thorium as fuel?
+17. Which of the following nuclear reactor designs is known for its ability to utilise thorium as fuel?

 a) Boiling Water Reactor